edamame-load-test/edamame-load-test.github.io/docs/case-study.md

 Running load tests against production comes with a variety of risks.
 The additional load might cause performance of the application to degrade for real end-users.
 For example, the application could become unresponsive, unreliable, or even crash.
 In the worst case scenario, running load tests against production can put stress on the underlying database, resulting in data loss or corruption.

-A near real-time load-testing dashboard allows developers to monitor load test results to ensure that they’re not degrading end-user experience on their production application, and allows them to stop the test entirely if the production server starts to get overwhelmed.
+A near real-time load testing dashboard allows developers to monitor load test results to ensure that they’re not degrading end-user experience on their production application, and allows them to stop the test entirely if the production server starts to get overwhelmed.

 To facilitate this near real-time visualization of data, the load testing tool should perform stream processing rather than batch processing.
 Batch processing presupposes the data has a defined start and finish, meaning that batch processing delivers results like end-of-test summaries.[^12] This does not allow developers to act upon results while the load test is running.